VolumeElement/VolumeElement.github.io/_posts/2023-06-29-a-double-sum-with-fantastic-symmetry.md

 $$\sum_{a=1}^{\infty}\sum_{b=1}^{\infty} \frac{a^2b^2}{\sinh(\pi(a+b))}(-1)^{a+b}$$

-was asked about on [math.se](https://math.stackexchange.com/questions/4622932), originally I tried evaluating this sum in a way that might make use of modular forms or the Dedekind eta function, but I found there was a wonderful method of evaluation that made use of a symmetry among poles along the real and imaginary axes in the complex plane.
+was asked about on [math.se](https://math.stackexchange.com/questions/4622932).
+Originally I tried evaluating this sum in a way that might make use of modular forms or the Dedekind eta function, but I found there was a wonderful method of evaluation that made use of a symmetry among poles along the real and imaginary axes in the complex plane.
 The factor $\csc(\pi z)$, originally introduced to account for the alternating sign in the sum, trades places with $\sinh(\pi z)$ along the imaginary axis to give twice the desired sum from the contour integral.

 ## Solution